pydoit/doit/doc/dependencies.rst

 Different from most build-tools dependencies are on tasks not on targets.
 So `doit` can take advantage of the execute only if not up-to-date feature even for tasks that not define targets.

 Lets say you work with a dynamic language (python in this example).
-You dont need to compile anything but you probably wants to apply a lint-like tool (`PyChecker <http://pychecker.sourceforge.net/>`_) to your source code files.
+You don't need to compile anything but you probably wants to apply a lint-like tool (`PyChecker <http://pychecker.sourceforge.net/>`_) to your source code files.
 You can define the source code as a dependency to the task.

 .. literalinclude:: tutorial/checker.py